 When our inner child is inspired, we can live playfully, peacefully, purposefully and inspire those around us to do the same.
 Rainbow Lightning Youth Village is dedicated to aiding individuals in finding what it is in life that they are most passionate about.
 We believe that once a person has found their deeper direction, it creates a meaning for themselves that will have nothing but a positive impact on the world around them!
 Our goal is to empower everyone, especially youth, to discover their healthiest highest purpose… and to live life inspired!

 Many of our attendees are builders, farmers, teachers, gardeners, healers, non-profit leaders and people who serve the overall health of our community.
 In the past, we have offered healing modalities such as qi gong, tai chi, yoga, meditation and massage to support all of the work we each do to balance ourselves, each other and our connection to nature.
-With your support, we can expand this offering by creating an entire Healing Village at this year’s event.
+With your support, we can expand this offering by creating an entire Wellness Village at this year’s event.